openstack/keystone-specs/api/v2.0/identity-api-v2.0-versions.rst

 https://identity.api.openstack.org/ v2.0/).
 The MIME type versioning
-scheme uses HTTP content negotiation where the ``Accept`` or ``Content-Type`` headers contains a MIME type that includes the version ID as a parameter (application/vnd.openstack.identity+xml;version=1.1).
+scheme uses HTTP content negotiation where the ``Accept`` or ``Content-Type`` headers contains a MIME type that includes the version ID as a parameter (application/vnd.openstack.identity+json;version=1.1).
-A version MIME type is always linked to a base MIME type (application/xml or application/json).
+A version MIME type is always linked to a base MIME type (application/json).
 If conflicting versions are specified using both an HTTP header and a URI, the URI takes precedence.

 **Example: Request with MIME type versioning**